Type UC II submarine: Design

 In the summer of 1916 some restrictions were imposed on the unrestricted submarine warfare campaign, and minelaying became more significant.
-The Type UC I minelayer had proven its value and that U-boat design had fulfilled the expectations, but it had its limitations: The Type UC I was underpowered and had problems operating in the strong currents of the English Channel, it had only one diesel engine so when that engine broke down the boat was helpless and the lack of a deck gun and torpedo tube made it impossible to attack any enemy ship encountered whilst on minelying mission.
+The Type UC I minelayer had proven its value and that U-boat design had fulfilled the expectations, but it had its limitations: The Type UC I was underpowered and had problems operating in the strong currents of the English Channel, it had only one diesel engine so when that engine broke down the boat was helpless and the lack of a deck gun and torpedo tube made it impossible to attack any enemy ship encountered whilst on minelaying mission.

-In order to tackle these problems and to fullfill the extra requirement of being able to sail independenty to the Mediterranean Sea instead of being disassembled and transported by rail, a much larger Type UC II was designed.
+In order to tackle these problems and to fulfill the extra requirement of being able to sail independently to the Mediterranean Sea instead of being disassembled and transported by rail, a much larger Type UC II was designed.
 The Type UC II was equipped with the same UC/200 mines as the Type UC I, and mounted the same number of inclined mine shafts going through the pressure hull.
 Because of the larger hull, and by raising the forward deck, these mine shafts were longer and could store three instead of two mines.
-In order to give the Type UC II also offensive armament, a torpedo compartment with one torpedo tube was installed on the stern after the engine compartment.
+In order to give the Type UC II an offensive armament, a torpedo compartment with one torpedo tube was installed on the stern after the engine compartment.
 As the mine shafts occupied the complete bow compartment, two bow torpedo tubes were mounted externally besides the raised mineshaft deck.
 A deck gun was installed between the raised foredeck and the conning tower.

 Although the combination of mines, torpedo and deck gun, the extended range and increased surface speed, made this Type UC II one of the most efficient U-boat designs, there were some drawbacks: the raised forecastle made the boat more difficult to handle, especially when wind was above Force 5.
-This raised bow made diving also more difficult and slow, although the thirty-five to forthy second diving time were considered given the circumstances.
+This raised bow made diving also more difficult and slow, although the thirty-five to forty second diving time were considered given the circumstances.
 A third drawback of the raised bow was that the deck gun was awash in rough seas, and spray made watchkeeping on the conning tower difficult even in moderate weather.
 These problems were addressed in the subsequent Type UC III, but this type did not become operational before the end of the war.